 Off to the Kingdom of Kerry!
 First stop, the Toy Soldier Factory to learn how toys are made and even create and paint a toy ourselves!
 Afterwards, drink in the sweeping panoramas of Kerry’s unforgettable coast.
 Continuing along the famous Ring of Kerry, we’ll arrive at our next family-friendly accommodation on the glittering Kenmare Bay.
 (B,L)

 Today is about kicking back and relaxing.
 Perfectly set up for children, your accommodation sports an outdoor treasure hunt, playground, indoor play zone and miniature fairy houses hidden in the woods.
 Parents can enjoy the spa or any other exciting activities on offer.
 Your guide can assist with bookings, take people for a walk in the hills or even go seashore foraging.
-(B)
+(B,L)

 Catching a boat on the Atlantic, we’ll island-hop over to the famed Skellig Islands.* In ancient times, Skellig Michael was home to monks seeking solitude, and there are still remarkable monastic ruins clinging to its jagged slopes.
 However today, the islands are known as part of a galaxy far, far away – the Skelligs are a filming location for Star Wars Episodes VII and VIII!
 After getting up close to these islands to encounter wildlife and history, we’ll enjoy a celebratory final dinner together tonight.
 (B,L,D)

 This morning ends our family tour of southwest Ireland.
 We shall say goodbye to the wild coasts of West Cork and Kerry and transfer back to Killarney Train Station.
 If you have time before departing, consider a wander through the buzzing market town of Killarney – or perhaps even a walk through the nearby Killarney National Park!
 (B)